 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richland Hills is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Richland Hills is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Richland Hills who work in sales jobs (21.48%), office and administrative support (15.56%), and management occupations (6.55%).
+Overall, Richland Hills is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Richland Hills who work in sales jobs (17.27%), office and administrative support (14.89%), and personal care services (11.04%).

 Richland Hills is an extremely ethnically-diverse city.
 The people who call Richland Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richland Hills residents report their race to be White, followed by Asian.
 Richland Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.31% of the city’s residents.
-Important ancestries of people in Richland Hills include German, Irish, English, French, and Scottish.
+People of Hispanic or Latino origin account for 27.69% of the city’s residents.
+Important ancestries of people in Richland Hills include English, German, Irish, French, and Italian.

 The most common language spoken in Richland Hills is English.
 Other important languages spoken here include Spanish and Polish.